ComradOrg/Comrad/README.md

 #### Ontology

 All plain object-oriented stuff in Python.
 The root entity is a "Keymaker": anyone from @Telephone, to @Operator, to users, to groups, who has a public/private key pair.

-The database uses a simple key-value store, written in Python ([simplekv](https://github.com/mbr/simplekv)).
+The database uses a simple file-based key-value store, written in Python ([simplekv](https://github.com/mbr/simplekv)).

 Code is in [komrade/backend](komrade/backend).